mirageglobe/swissknife/README.md

 - maintainer : Jimmy MG Lim (mirageglobe@gmail.com) / www.mirageglobe.com
 - source : https://github.com/mirageglobe/jsk

-tldr : an opinionated swissknife cli tool for conversions to mp3(music)/mp4(video)/pdf(document)/png(image) based to standard format(s)
+tldr : an opinionated collection of scripts to standardise conversions such as mp3(music) / mp4(video) / pdf(document) / png(image)

-this project has updated to be simply : *jimmys swiss-knife (jsk)*. jsk is a commandline set of bash scripts that consists of the following:
+this project has updated to be simply : *jimmys swiss-knife (jsk)*. jsk is a commandline set of scripts that consists of the following:

 * src/jsk-bashlib.sh - simple bash library helper functions for building bash apps
-* src/jsk-cm.sh - simple configuration manager
+* src/jsk-configuration-manager.sh - simple configuration manager
 * src/jsk-checkservice.sh - checks if sockets are running as services
 * src/jsk-checksftp.sh - checks if secure ftp is present
 * src/jsk-filenamer.sh - safe renames file to lowercase and hyphens (url compatible)